yellowdog/python-examples/README.md

 ## yd-provision

 The `yd-provision` command provisions a new Worker Pool according to the specifications in the `workerPool` section of the TOML configuration file and/or in the specification found in a Worker Pool JSON document supplied using the `--worker-pool` option.

+Use the `--dry-run` option to inspect the details of the Worker Pool specification that will be submitted, in JSON format.

 Once provisioned, the Worker Pool will appear in the **Workers** tab in the YellowDog Portal, and its associated Compute Requirement will appear in the **Compute** tab.